 Gilead Sciences gets a makeover

-We wanted to expose the greed and profit-driven logic of the pharmaceutical industry telling the story of Hepatitis C treatment which is priced out of reach of the majority of people who need it.
+We wanted to expose the greed and profit-driven logic of the pharmaceutical industry telling the story of Hepatitis C treatment which costs 100 euros to treat in some countries and 80 000 in others.

 Hepatitis C is a severe blood-borne disease which currently impacts 70 million people worldwide.
 That’s almost double the number of people who are living with HIV.
 Yet there is little public knowledge neither about the disease nor the crisis in curing it.
 The World Health Organization (WHO) has set 2030 as the goal for elimination of the disease entirely.

-This would be an achievable goal if the drugs were not so expensive.
+This would be an achievable goal if the patented drugs were not so expensive.

 The medication, Sofosbuvir was originally developed by a small startup called Pharmasset and then bought and patented by Gilead Sciences.
 It cures 95% of patients who take it within just 2 months.
 A so-called “wonderdrug.”
 The problem is that a corporation, its shareholders and political friends are controlling access to this drug.
 The pricing is set not by need nor benefit to the world, but on how much profit can be made in the twenty years the patent holds.
 As if it were not a life-saving medicine, but the next cool lifestyle product or fashion item, we thought.